KirilKirilov966/Sharebox-final-project/README.md

-ShareBox is a sleek and modern file-sharing web application built with Vue 3 (frontend) and Python Flask (backend).
+ShareBox is a  modern file-sharing web application built with Vue 3 (frontend) and Python Flask (backend).
 It allows users to securely upload files, view uploaded items, and retrieve download links — all within a clean and responsive interface.

  Live Demo